worldforge/worldforge/README.md

 NOTE: The invocation of the target "media-process-install" is optional.
 It will go through the raw Subversion assets and convert .png to .dds as well as scaling down textures.
 If you omit this step Cyphesis will instead use the raw Subversion media.
 Which you might want if you're developing locally.
+This step also requires ImageMagick to be installed.

 ### CMake < 3.23